Allan Sherman: Decline

-Health and death
+Health problems and death

-In his final years, Sherman's alcoholism and weight gain caused severe deterioration of his health; he later developed diabetes and struggled with lung disease.
+In his final years, Sherman's alcoholism and weight gain caused severe deterioration of his health; he later developed diabetes and lung disease.
 In 1966, his wife Dee filed for divorce and received full custody of their son and daughter.

 Sherman lived on unemployment benefits for a time and moved into the Motion Picture & Television Country House and Hospital for a short time to lose weight.
-He died while entertaining his friends during the night of November 20, 1973, at his home in Los Angeles, California, ten days shy of his 49th birthday.
-According to sheriff's officers, Sherman, who had been undergoing treatment for emphysema, asthma and obesity, died of respiratory failure.
+He died while entertaining his friends during the night of November 20, 1973, at his home in Los Angeles, ten days shy of his 49th birthday.
+According to sheriff's officers, Sherman, who had been undergoing treatment for emphysema, asthma, and obesity, died of respiratory failure.
 He is entombed in Culver City, California's Hillside Memorial Park Cemetery.

 Legacy

 Sherman was the inspiration for a new generation of developing parodists such as "Weird Al" Yankovic, who pays homage to Sherman on the cover of his first LP.

 Sherman's hit song "Hello Muddah, Hello Fadduh" has been translated into other languages.
 In one notable example, the Dutch–Swedish poet Cornelis Vreeswijk translated the song loosely into Swedish as "Brev från kolonien" (Letter from Summer Camp), which reached fourth on the Swedish popular music chart Svensktoppen in the summer of 1965 and is still popular in Sweden today.

 A Best of Allan Sherman CD was released in 1990, and a boxed set of most of his songs was released in 2005 under the title My Son, the Box.
 In 1992 a musical revue of his songs titled Hello Muddah, Hello Faddah ran for over a year off-off-Broadway; other productions ran Off-Broadway for four months in 2001 and toured in 2003.
 A children's book based on the song "Hello Muddah, Hello Fadduh", with illustrations by Syd Hoff, was published in 2004.

 On March 14, 2006, National Public Radio profiled Sherman on All Things Considered.

 In 2010, eight of Allan Sherman's Warner Records albums were individually released on CD: